-Funds typically investing in high-risk sectors, such as shares of companies in developed overseas markets.
-These funds offer high potential for long-term returns, but also see large day-to-day changes in value, so there's a high risk that the value of your investment could fall.
+Funds typically investing in shares of companies in the UK or a mix of major stock markets around the world.
+These funds offer the potential for good returns over the long term, but their values will go up and down and there's a significant risk that the value of your investment could fall.
 We review each investment fund's risk rating on a yearly basis, so they may change from time to time.